 Validity can help improve your email open rates

 Email is one of the best marketing tools for businesses across any industry.
-In fact, according to the DMA Marketer Email Tracker report, an email address is one of your most valuable assets with an average customer lifetime value of $50 and earning $42 for every $1 spent.
+In fact, according to our research for our Guide to Email Marketing Metrics, the average revenue per email is $0.11.
 Compelling email marketing campaigns are the best ways to create long-lasting relationships with your audience.
 But how do you get your subscribers to actually receive and open your emails?

 It’s critical that your emails not only reach your target audience’s inboxes but also that they’re opened.
 After all, the higher the email open rate, the more likely your subscribers will engage with your content.
 Learn more about the best practices we recommend for email campaigns here.